fcavallarin/wirebrowser/README.md

 Intercept, block, rewrite, and replay HTTP requests and responses in real time.

 ### Memory
-Inspect, search, and modify JavaScript memory through both heap snapshots and live analysis.
+Inspect, **search**, and **modify** JavaScript memory using both live heap analysis and heap snapshots, with full support for object identity search, primitive search (via snapshots), structural matching, and runtime patching.

 - **Live Object Search** — Search all live JavaScript objects using regex or structural matching, and patch matched objects at runtime to alter state or behavior dynamically.

+- **Static Heap Snapshot Search**
+Capture a full V8 heap snapshot and search all objects and primitives, including strings and closure-captured values that are unreachable through the Runtime domain.

 - **Origin Trace (BDHS)** — Performs **automatic debugger pauses** and captures a full heap snapshot at each stop.
-Every **snapshot is searched** for the target value or object to identify the line of user-land code where it was created or modified.
+Every **snapshot is searched** to identify the user-land function responsible for creating or mutating the target value.
 Framework and vendor scripts are filtered out via heuristics.
+BDHS also includes a **tolerance window** that samples snapshots before and after the first match, providing contextual insight into when and how a value is introduced or mutated.

+#### Hybrid Structural Similarity Engine (cross-modal)
+A shared similarity engine used across Live Object Search, Heap Snapshots, and BDHS timelines.
+Enables shape-based searches, clustering, and origin tracing for objects that evolve over time.

 ### API Collection
 Create, edit, and execute API requests with variable substitution and structured collections, integrating Postman-style workflows directly into the debugging environment.